 Marvin joined Watsi on December 25th, 2014.
-Seven years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marvin's most recent donation traveled 8,600 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.
+Eight years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marvin's most recent donation traveled 8,800 miles to support Vun, a 40-year-old construction worker from Cambodia, to fund surgery that will help heal his arm.

 Marvin has funded healthcare for 97 patients in 12 countries.